kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Ireland

 - I don't bring my connected devices so I cannot use my own Twitter account.
-- I create a fake account and start following `jctot19`.
+- I create a fake account and start following `@jctot19`.
 - The weird "communication" continues between myself and this account, as whoever is running it knows immediately that it is me.

 !!! info
     - What I did not know at this time was that they had full access to my mobile phone anyway so they knew exactly what I was doing online at any given moment.

-- Stephen Terrell and some of the other practitioners are aware of what's been going on from my perspective and they clearly see I'm in a traumatized state.
+- I tell Stephen Terrell and some of the other practitioners what's been going on from my perspective at that time, i.e. I had been terrorized by teachers and staff at the conservatory, and they clearly see I'm in a traumatized state.
 - The sexual feelings stop completely while I am away.

 ## YouTube